-AP Credits.
 The Department of Economics does not give AP credit for ECON 101 or ECON 102.
-Whenever the department lists ECON 101 or ECON 102 as a prerequisites, the department does not accept AP credit as a substitute.
+Whenever the department lists ECON 101 or ECON 102 as a prerequisite, the department does not accept AP credit as a substitute.

 Students intending to apply to the BBA program should consult carefully the requirements of the Business School.
 As of this writing, the Business School does not accept ECON 101X as a substitute for ECON 101, and it does not accept ECON 102X as a substitute for ECON 102.

 Advanced placement credits in MATH 121 may be substituted for MATH 115.
 Credits in MATH 120 alone do not satisfy the mathematics prerequisite for an economics major or minor.
 Students with credit for MATH 120 may satisfy the mathematics prerequisite for the Economics major by completing, with a grade of at least C, MATH 115, MATH 116, or one of the Honors alternatives to these courses.

 - Academics & Requirements